tenet-ac-za/safire.ac.za-website/content/technical/resources/configure-azure-ad-for-safire.md

 This documentation assumes that you already have an Azure Active Directory (Azure AD) tenant that is correctly configured and provisioned with your institution's user accounts.

 To configure Azure AD as an identity provider for SAFIRE, you need to configure [SAML-based SSO](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-saml-single-sign-on).
-This requires yout to do three things:
+This requires you to do three things:

  1. Create your own, new *Enterprise Application*
  2. Set up single sign-on